-From Margaret on September 23rd, 2011 in Bathroom Remodel
+From Engineering on September 23, 2011 in Bathroom Remodel

 Budgeting and planning can be a trial of patience.
 You want to get started, you want to see that new bathroom finished, like, yesterday.
 But such thinking is only asking for a sub-par job and minimal satisfaction.
 And how does your bathroom remodel fit into the flow and financial plan of your overall home.
 Not to mention the question of what you are wanting out of your new bathroom.